AqayeFarazmehr/PySpam/README.md

 # PySpam
 >Python OTP Spammer for Iran Numbers (+98)

-# educational purposes only
+# Educational purposes only
 This tool is for educational purposes only to show you how it works, or how to make one!!

-# How to creat one ?
+# How to create one ?
 So the question is how I can creat new spammer with new APIs?
 How can I find these headers or post url
 >Here is how to do that: